-There is ongoing review of the Office's emergency procedures for dealing with unreasonable conduct by visitors to the Office and, during 2017-18, there was a trial evacuation of Albert Facey House, where fire alarms were activated and all staff within the building were evacuated for drill purposes, and there was a trial security incident to test the internal security systems and processes of the Office.
+There is ongoing review of the Office's emergency procedures for dealing with unreasonable conduct by visitors to the Office and, during 2018-19, there was a trial evacuation of Albert Facey House, where fire alarms were activated and all staff within the building were evacuated for drill purposes.
+In July 2018 there was a flooding event which resulted in temporary relocation to alternative premises with minimal disruption to services to the public, and allowed for testing of the business continuity plan.